Free Events In Dc This Weekend

 Stay Hydrated

-It's important to stay hydrated, especially during the summer months.
+make sure to stay hydrated, especially during the summer months.
 Bring a water bottle with you and refill it throughout the day.
 Many public parks and museums have water fountains where you can get free water.

 Explore Beyond the National Mall

-For example, you can explore the historic streets of Georgetown, visit the trendy shops and restaurants in Dupont Circle, or discover the vibrant arts scene in Adams Morgan.
+Here's one way to look at it: you can explore the historic streets of Georgetown, visit the trendy shops and restaurants in Dupont Circle, or discover the vibrant arts scene in Adams Morgan.
 Each neighborhood offers a different perspective on D.C.'s rich culture and history.

 Take Advantage of Free Tours